Top Tips For Decluttering and Downsizing

 6. Eat your freezer empty!

-Meirion Shaw, from The Homemover Specialist, is an expert in helping people move house and downsize, making every detail run smoothly.
+Meirion Shaw, from The Homemover Specialist (above with a Lynwood Village owner, having helped with her move!), is an expert in helping people move house and downsize, making every detail run smoothly.
 If you’d like help with your move, visit www.thehomemover.co.uk or email Meirion on firstname.lastname@example.org

 Please note that The Homemover Specialist is an independent company and its services are not provided by or on behalf of Lynwood Village.